openequella/openEQUELLA/Installer/data/server/manager/README.md

 # Background about JSVC and oEQ

 JSVC is a binary required to support running oEQ and the Upgrade Manager as a Daemon process in Unix alike systems.
-It has not been updated until 2022 when we started adding the support for Java 11.
+It had not been updated until 2022 when we started adding the support for Java 11.
 And the previous version of JSVC used in oEQ does not support Java 11.
 As a result, we tried to build the JSVC binary again.